pacroy/callback-maven/README.md

 This app lets you catch the OAuth authorization code or access token returned from AzureAD.

+## Prerequisites

+In order to use this application, you need:

+- JDK 8 installed (install by `sudo apt-get update && sudo apt install openjdk-8-jdk-headless`)

 ## Installation

 Build with Maven